ECW One Night Stand (2006): Event

-Rob Van Dam defeated John Cena for the WWE Championship.
+ECW's Rob Van Dam defeated John Cena to win Raw's WWE Championship.
+After the event, the ECW World Heavyweight Championship was reactivated and awarded to Van Dam, who became a double champion.

 Edge and Mick Foley versus Tommy Dreamer and Terry Funk was next in what was a violent and bloody Hardcore Tag Team match.
 Before the match began, Edge and Foley entered the ring accompanied by Lita, while Dreamer and Funk entered the ring accompanied by Beulah McGillicutty, turning the match into a Hardcore six-person tag-team match.
 Lita's appearance at the event was received very negatively, with the crowd chanting, "You're a crack whore" and, "She's got herpes" at her.
 During the course of the match, Foley applied the mandible claw to both Beulah and Dreamer.
 Halfway through the match, Funk was taken backstage as Foley wrapped barbed wire around his fist and raked it across the forehead and eyes of Funk.
 A bandaged Funk returned to the match a few minutes later, hitting Edge and Foley with a barbed wire bat.
 Funk then set the bat on fire and left it at ringside.
 Funk hit Foley, and Foley fell onto a barbed wire board.
 Foley's shirt was on fire, but was put out by a ringside attendant.
 Dreamer and Funk got the upper-hand after Dreamer DDT'd Edge.
 Dreamer then locked a modified crossface onto Edge, using barbed wire against Edge's face.
 Lita broke the hold up only to have Dreamer give her the Dreamer Driver.
 Edge blindsided Dreamer wrapping barbed wire around his head, before dropping him with the inverted DDT.
-McGillicutty entered the ring to check on Dreamer, but Edge speared McGillicutty and pinned her with a cover that resembled the "legs up" version of the missionary position.
+McGillicutty entered the ring to check on Dreamer, but Edge speared McGillicutty and pinned her with a cover that resembled the "legs up" version of the missionary position, humping along with the 3 count.

 Balls Mahoney faced Masato Tanaka in the second Extreme Rules match of the night.
 Mahoney got the early advantage after throwing a beer can in the face of Tanaka.
 Tanaka gained the advantage after executing a superplex off the top rope.
 Mahoney won the match after hitting Tanaka with a steel chair.
 Before the WWE Championship match, Eugene came to the ring to cut a promo.
 He reminded the fans that he was Eric Bischoff's nephew, before being interrupted by The Sandman.
 Sandman hit Eugene repeatedly with his Singapore cane, leaving Eugene to run to the back, with The Sandman chasing after him.